Calendar icon February 13, 2024

 Property management accounting consists of two components.
 The first is corporate accounting, which is similar to the kind of accounting done at any company.
 The second is trust accounting, which is specific to property management.
 This kind of accounting relates to the client funds that you hold, including security deposits, rent, and funds intended for property upkeep and repairs.

 Managing rental properties can be daunting when it comes to accounting and finance management, but that certainly doesn’t make it a show-stopper.
-Learn more about property management accounting, as well as accounting software and property management software that can make it significantly easier.
+Learn more about property management accounting, as well as accounting software and single family property management software that can make it significantly easier.

 5. Obtain Required Licenses and Permits for Your Property Management Business